-- Indicate the name and class of the applicants; - Indicate the names, places and dates of the tournaments; - Provide a statement of compliance with Article 6.5.2.3., Article 6.5.2.4. and Article 6.5.2.5.; - Be accompanied by the original scorecard or a properly witnessed copy and a complete results list.
+- Indicate the name and class of the applicants; - Indicate the names, places and dates of the tournaments; - Provide a statement of compliance with Articles 6.5.2.3., 6.5.2.4. and 6.5.2.5.; - Be accompanied by the original scorecard or a properly witnessed copy and a complete results list.

-The Secretary General, if satisfied with the documentation received, shall forward the performance awards through the Member Association charging the fee established by the Executive Board and shall periodically publish lists.
+The Secretary General, if satisfied with the documentation received, shall forward the performance awards through the Member Association free of charge and shall periodically publish lists.

 AC 6.5.
-Applications for Awards - Canada
+APPLICATIONS FOR AWARDS - CANADA